 9. High-speed track – The Netherlands has a high speed rail track.
 The HSL-Zuid (Hogesnelheidslijn Zuid, or High Speed Line South) is 125km of line running from just after Schiphol airport to Rotterdam and then onto the Dutch/Belgian border towards Antwerp.

-This track is used by the high speed Amsterdam-Brussels-Paris Thalys train, the London-Amsterdam Eurostar and the Intercity Brussels service.
+This track is used by the high speed Amsterdam-Brussels-Paris Eurostar (formerly Thalys) train, the London-Amsterdam Eurostar and the Intercity Brussels service.

 The track also branches off to Breda which is used by the domestic Amsterdam-Schiphol Airport-Rotterdam-Breda Intercity Direct service.

-10. Train travel information – You can check Dutch rail timetables at the ns.nl website or using the Reisplanner Xtra travel planner app for iOS or Android.
+10. Train travel information – You can check Dutch rail timetables at the ns.nl website or using the NS app.

 At each station, you can still find timetables on large yellow printed boards.

-Most platforms have an electronic overhead board which tells you the time and destination of the next train plus the main stopping stations.
-It will inform of any delays (vertraging) in 5 minute increments.
+There are also electronic overhead boards which tells you the time and destination of the next train plus the main stopping stations.
+It will inform of any delays (vertraging) in 5 minute increments or if there is a service cancellation (Rijdt niet).

 If you have any questions about your trip just ask one of the NS staff members at the station; unmanned stations have help points where you can talk directly to a member of staff.

-The NS is also very active on Twitter (@NS_online) where passengers can get quick responses to queries.
+The NS is also very active on X/Twitter (@NS_online) where passengers can get quick responses to queries.
 Whilst most messages are in Dutch they are happy to respond in English.